ASPM System Overview

 Only select carriers are tracked in ASPM.
 These are known as the ASPM Carriers.
 Other carriers may be found in ASPM when the non-ASPM carriers serve ASPM airports.

 Only select airports are tracked in ASPM.
 These are known as the ASPM Airports.
-The OEP 35 airports are a subset of the ASPM Airports.
+The Core 30 and OEP 35 airports are a subset of the ASPM Airports.
 Other airports may be found in ASPM when the ASPM carriers serve those airports.

 Data Sources and Update Cycle

 ASPM records are created using data from a variety of sources with varying update cycles.
 Traffic Flow Management System (TFMS) and and ARINC supply next-day operational data, and Innovata provides flight schedule data, while Airline Service Quality Performance (ASQP) provides finalized schedule data, Out Off On In data, and delay causes as reported by the carriers after the close of each month.
 ASPM is further enhanced with weather data and airport specific information.
 ASPM records cannot be considered final until approximately 90 days after the end of each fiscal year, pending receipt of corrected input files for any of the data sources.
 For a one page summary of ASPM data sources and update cycles of the individual sources, see ASPM: Data Sources and Update Cycle.
 For a schedule of update processes, see Summary of Update Frequency.

 ASPM records are updated as data become available from the various input data sources.
 ASPM records based on preliminary data are available to registered on a next-day basis, whereas updated records are not available until 6-8 weeks after the end of each calendar month, and the data cannot be considered final until approximately 90 days after the end of the fiscal year, pending receipt and incorporation of any corrected input files.

 Data are available from January 2000 to present for 55 airports.
 Data for additional 20 airports are available from October 2004 to present.
 Arrival/departure rates and runway configuration data are available from January 1, 2000 to present.
 Delay information is available from January 1, 1998 to present.
 Data are Internet-accessible by 0700 each week day.